 Sharing the Careers Learning Journey with your leadership will help to articulate the careers planning and learning taking place in your classroom.
 There may be strategic advantages, particularly around repeat and sustained engagement with employers.

-What is your whole school or department approach to long term planning of careers-related learning within subjects currently?
-How might a Careers Learning Journey support this planning?
+What is your whole school / college or department approach to long term planning of career learning?
+How might a Careers Learning Journey support this strategy?

 © National STEM Learning Centre